 \endgroup If $\Z$ and $\Zt$ are smooth enough then this energy is equivalent to

 \begingroup \allowdisplaybreaks

 \endgroup

 We now write down the precise conditions on the initial data and the main existence result for the model \eqref{eq:EulerRiem2}.
-Similar to the previous section, we will construct solutions in a class called smoothly approximable solutions denoted by $\mathcal{SA}$ which are defined in \defref{def:solutionbdd}.
+Similar to the unbounded case, we define a notion of solution in \defref{def:solutionbdd} and prove uniqueness in a class called smoothly approximable solutions denoted by $\mathcal{SA}$ which are defined in \defref{def:solutionSAbdd}.

 \emph{Initial data:} Let $(\U,\Psi)(0) : \Dsp \to \Csp$, $\Pfrak(0): \Dsp \to \Rsp$ be such that $\U(0)$ and $\Psi(0)$ are holomorphic functions with $\Psizp(\zp, 0) \neq 0$ for $\zp \in \Dsp$ and $\Psizp(0,0) > 0$ and assume that $\Pfrak$ solves \eqref{eq:DeltaPfrakbdd}.
 We also assume that